fortrabbit/blog/market-overview-domain-providers.md

 The usual domain registration period is one year (for some domains even two years).
 Bundled web packages (web-space + domain) can therefore only by canceled every other year.
 This can be really frustrating in case you'll ever get mad on your hosting provider — imagine unexpected downtimes, missing tech support or outdated software versions.
 With separated solutions for domain and web hosting, you can move your hosting more easily.

 Web hosting transfers are always a hustle.
-But if you’ve already registered the domain externally, you'll only need to update your DNS settings to point to the new host.
+But if you've already registered the domain externally, you'll only need to update your DNS settings to point to the new host.

 #### 2. More professional